Recent Articles

 Hallway and circulation

-• even illumination + a subtle vertical-plane accent
+• even illumination + subtle vertical-plane accent

 Office, studio, showroom